timothymichaelcook/6-weather-dashboard-cook/README.md

 ## User Story

 ```
-- AS AN an adventure guide
+- AS A traveler
-- I WANT to generate weather reports
+- I WANT to see the weather outlook for multiple cities
-- SO THAT I can schedule safe trips
+- SO THAT I can plan a trip accordingly
 ```

 ## Installation